splatpugs/jde-interim/README.md

 ## What’s Next?
 Further research could involve analysing viewership data to better understand audience engagement with different genres, exploring the impact of global events on genre popularity, and investigating the role of Netflix Originals in shaping genre trends.

 Additionally, given a longer period of time frame to work with we can also include DataFrames from web scraping.
 A prototype web scraper for IMDB listicles was coded in Python/Jupyter Notebook.
-The scraper make used of the BeautifulSoup and requests packages.
-It will first test the website to get its status code, and then parse the website’s HTML code.
+The scraper uses  BeautifulSoup & requests packages.
+Which will test the website for it's status code, and then parse the website’s HTML code.

 The scraper will then proceed to find all ‘h3’ titles (which are movie titles), append them into an empty list and then converted into a DataFrame with the columns title and count, with count representing the number of times the title has been mentioned by users across different listicles on IMDB.
 This is to compensate for the lack of user ratings within the Netflix dataset.